ClashOfClansLover/mcserver2222/README.md

   MCServer handles everything—grabs the latest JDK, Vanilla Minecraft, sets up directories, and creates your config file.
 No complex setup needed!

 - **Plug & Play Configs**
-  Customize your server easily with a simple TOML file, from server type to memory settings to plugins.
+  Customize your server easily with a simple `config.toml` file, from server type to memory settings to plugins.

 - **Cloud Power**
   Optimized for platforms like GCP, MCServer offers high performance and reliable cloud infrastructure.